JuliaLang/julia/doc/src/manual/performance-tips.md

 have significant performance effects when looping over arrays.
 A rule of thumb to keep in mind is that with column-major arrays, the first index changes most rapidly.
 Essentially this means that looping will be faster if the inner-most loop index is the first to appear in a slice expression.
+Keep in mind that indexing an array with `:` is an implicit loop that iteratively accesses all elements within a particular dimension; it can be faster to extract columns than rows, for example.

 Consider the following contrived example.
 Imagine we wanted to write a function that accepts a [`Vector`](@ref) and returns a square [`Matrix`](@ref) with either the rows or the columns filled with copies